Explosives set off to bring down rest of collapsed Florida condo

 ------

-Gomez Licon reported from Miami.
-Associated Press writers Rebecca Santana in Surfside, Florida; Bobby Caina Calvan in Tallahassee, Florida; Sudhin Thanawala in Atlanta, and Ian Mader in Miami contributed to this report.
+Calvan reported from Tallahassee.
+Associated Press writers Terry Spencer in Surfside, Florida; Adriana Gomez Licon in Miami Florida; Sudhin Thanawala in Atlanta, and Ian Mader in Miami contributed to this report.